data-preservation-programs/slingshot-stats/README.md

+# OBSOLETE / DO NOT USE

+Kept for historic purposes

-# slingshot-stats
+## slingshot-stats

-This is a lightweight lotus-client providing the data and rollups feeding https://slingshot.filecoin.io/
+- a lightweight lotus-client used for the data and rollups feeding Slingshot V2

 ### Prerequisites